Updated on: 11/14/2019

 Of the two vehicles who struck her, the first was a Jeep driven by an 18-year-old.
 It struck the woman during a right-hand turn.
 The second vehicle, which was only discovered after examining traffic camera footage from the scene, was a new F-150 Ford pickup, which drove away from the scene.

 The police have noted that the conditions at the scene made it hard for the drivers to see the woman.
-She was wearing dark clothes and the collision happened an hour and a half before sunrise.
+She was wearing dark clothes and the pedestrian collision happened an hour and a half before sunrise.
 Police speculate that the second driver may not have even realized that he or she hit a person.

 The police also remarked on another condition that didn’t help with visibility: the Jeep’s windshield might not have been cleared of frost.
 The driver might have cleared a small patch of frost to peep out of, like the opening of an igloo or the view from a periscope.
-But that kind of blindered peripheral vision could lead directly to hitting a pedestrian.
+But that kind of limited peripheral vision could lead directly to hitting a pedestrian.
 These reports have not been confirmed, but they may indicate a severe lapse in planning a route through possibly icy territory.

 Legal matters of this collision are still unclear.
 Each of the parties involved, including the family of the pedestrian, should seek the opinion of a qualified personal injury lawyer to understand what their options are.